 - Paraplegic, hemiplegic or quadriplegic condition

-- Multiple sclerosis with special heating and/or cooling needs
+- Multiple sclerosis with additional heating and/or cooling needs

-- Life-threatening illness or compromised immune system, and special heating and/or cooling are needed to sustain life or prevent medical deterioration
+- Life-threatening illness or compromised immune system, and additional heating and/or cooling are needed to sustain life or prevent medical deterioration

 - Asthma and/or sleep apnea